julielerman/DockerTestContainersDotNet/README.md

 There are two branches.

 ## main branch ##
 The main branch has a Customer Service project.
-You can add to this by creating a test project that uses an npgsql Test container to run the tests without having to be concerend with accessing the image or starting a container.
+You can add to this by creating a test project (instrux below) that uses an npgsql Test container to run the tests without having to be concerend with accessing the image or starting a container.

+The project has a Customer record type defined in a customers.cs file, an EF Core DbContext called CustomersContext and a CustomerService class with methods to add a customer and retrieve all customers from the database using EF Core.

 ## IncludingTests branch ##
 The IncludingTests branch includes the already built test project which you can test or use to compare to your own code.

 ## Adding the test project to the main solution ##
-Instructions to add the test project manually and get a feel for how to add a test container on your own:
+This will help you to get a feel for how to add a test container on your own:

 * Create a new test project (I used XUnit) in the solution called CustomerService.Tests.
 If you are using the CLI, the command is
 If you are working at the command line you can use the following commands: